colosseum-wiot/user-documentation/docs/source/user_guide/colosseum_wiki/colosseum_cli.rst

    $ colosseumcli rf start <rfid> [-m <radiomap>] [--cycle | -c]

-where:
 - ``<rfid>`` is a 4-digit ID from "rf scenario list"
 - optional: ``-m <radiomap>`` is a JSON-formatted file that specifies a custom SRN-to-ScenarioNode mapping.

-A description of the JSON format can be found on :doc:`Scenario JSON File Format <scenario_json_file_format>`.
+   - A description of the JSON format can be found on :doc:`Scenario JSON File Format <scenario_json_file_format>`.

-If not provided, the Colosseum will automatically create a mapping based on the following rules:
+   - If not provided, the Colosseum will automatically create a mapping based on the following rules:

       - There will be one to one mapping of SRN IDs to Scenario Nodes.
       - The mapping starts by mapping the lowest SRN ID to the lowest Scenario Node number.
       - The mapping will sequentially progress from there until the number of nodes in the scenario is exhausted.
 If there are less SRNs allocated than number of nodes in the scenario, the higher unmapped nodes in the scenario will be disregarded by the channel emulator.
       - If there are more SRNs than nodes in the scenario, SRNs with higher IDs will not be mapped into the channel emulator scenario.
       - If a radiomap is used, it must define a mapping for every node in the scenario.
 The colosseum will NOT fill in omitted nodes in the radiomap.

-optional: ``--cycle`` (or ``-c``) is a flag to enable scenario repeat.
+- optional: ``--cycle`` (or ``-c``) is a flag to enable scenario repeat.

-If this flag is not specified (read: do not repeat scenario), the MCHEM will clear all channels after the scenario completes and signals will not pass until a new scenario is started.
+   - If this flag is not specified (read: do not repeat scenario), the MCHEM will clear all channels after the scenario completes and signals will not pass until a new scenario is started.

 Stop a RF scenario: